Eating Disorder Community Groups

 • Peer Support Groups: Facilitated by trained Hopewell volunteers who have experience and/or education in group facilitating and/or in the area of eating disorders.
 Facilitator will consider the needs of its group members to focus on a different topic in each of the eight weeks.

-• 2SLGBTQ+ Support Group: Free, drop-in peer support that is led by queer, non-binary facilitators.
+• 2SLGBTQ+ Support Group: Peer support that is led by queer, non-binary facilitators.
 This group focuses on exploring topics unique to queer identities and eating disorder recovery.

 • Mentoring Program: Helps support individuals (ages 18+), who are transitioning from eating disorder treatment back into their daily lives or who are looking for this type of extra support through their recovery process.
 Involves some type of interaction on a bi-weekly basis between Mentor and Mentee over a six-month period.